Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Complete the online application and our office will contact you for a short phone interview.
 Poll workers are paid by the hour and required to attend paid training sessions.
 Typically, a poll worker will work 14 hours on an election day.
 There are also opportunities to work for up to three weeks prior to an election staffing one of our early voting locations.

 If you have great attention to detail, enjoy working with the public, and want to contribute to the community in a positive way, this job is for you.
 You must be at least 16 years old, live in Clarke County or one of the adjoining counties, and be able to speak, write, and read fluently in English.

 The ACC Board of Elections meetings are open to the public.
-They are held on the second Tuesday of each month at 4:30pm.
-Go to https://www.accgov.com/calendar.aspx?CID=75 for the 2021 calendar.
+They are held on the second Tuesday of each month at 4:30 PM.
+Visit the online calendar for information on upcoming meetings.

-Currently, the meetings are held virtually and broadcast for the public over YouTube Live.
+Currently, the meetings are held virtually and broadcast for the public live and on-demand on YouTube.
+Watch videos of previous meetings on-demand on the Board of Elections webpage.
 The links for live viewing are posted to our website and Facebook page before each meeting.
 In the future, the Board will return to in-person meetings.
 The Board encourages the public to attend.